malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 of a timestamp in another column.
 - If you ever need to explicitly convert to a specific timezones, you can use the "AT TIME ZONE" operator in PostgreSQL.
+- If you are wondering how pytz knows which offset is used at what time in what area, they are using the official [Time Zone Database](https://github.com/eggert/tz).